 Central support services include:

-In addition to Research Computing Services, LNS operates two service centers on a pay-as-you-go basis: the MIT Central Machine Shop and the MIT-Bates High Performance Research Computing Facility (HPRCF).
+In addition to Research Computing Services, LNS operates two service centers on a pay-as-you-go basis: the MIT Central Machine Shop and the and the HPRCF.
 Please see the LNS Associate Director for further information.

 Originally a national nuclear physics user facility, Bates is now a multi-purpose laboratory with a talented technical staff.
-The US Department of Energy provides some base funding for engineering and technical support for the early stages of nuclear and high energy physics projects and projects of young faculty members.
+The US Department of Energy provides some base funding for engineering and technical support for the early stages of nuclear physics projects.
 Bates also hosts accelerators under development.
 For further information, please contact the Bates Director or Associate Director at 617-253-9200.